apasqualotto-glitch/ProjectTilesDashboard/replit.md

 **Routing**: Wouter for lightweight client-side routing, though the app is primarily single-page with modal-based interactions rather than route changes.

-**Data Persistence**: localStorage for all application data (tiles, photos, settings).
-Data is serialized to JSON and stored in three keys: `projectos_tiles`, `projectos_photos`, and `projectos_settings`.
+**Data Persistence**: Currently using localStorage for frontend state (legacy compatibility).
+Backend PostgreSQL database is fully implemented and operational with REST API endpoints ready for frontend migration.
 The app includes automatic migration logic to handle icon format changes from emoji to icon names.

 **Drag and Drop**: @dnd-kit libraries (@dnd-kit/core, @dnd-kit/sortable, @dnd-kit/utilities) for implementing tile reordering via drag-and-drop with keyboard support.